QMeCha: quantum Monte Carlo package for fermions in embedding environments: Code Structure, Computational details and Efficiency

-The GitHub repository includes the {\sffamily QMeCha} a repository of tools for the initialization of the wavefunction files {\ttfamily github.com/QMeCha/QMeCha\_tools} and the open version of the code {\ttfamily github.com/QMeCha/QMeCha\_code}.
+The code is available under Creative Commons Attribution-NonCommercial-NoDerivatives (CC BY-NC-ND) license through the GitHub repository {\ttfamily github.com/QMeCha}.
+The GitHub repository of {\sffamily QMeCha} includes a repository of tools for the initialization of the wavefunction files {\ttfamily github.com/QMeCha/QMeCha\_tools} and the open version of the code {\ttfamily github.com/QMeCha/QMeCha\_code}.

+The general structure of the code is briefly represented in Fig. \ref{fig:fig7}.
 The first step is the initialization of the MPI/OpenMP environment.
 Afterwards, the code takes as input a series of arguments that are used to specify the input files that include the systems' properties, such as charge, spin, and atomic coordinates, and the basis set files.
 The input files for the fermionic system and the embedding environment are separated.
 These input files can also be specified in the main input file that includes the details of the QMC runs that have to be executed -- that is indicated as {\ttfamily \$\{inputfile\}} in Fig. \ref{fig:fig7} -- overwriting the information from the input arguments.
+A simple example of the main input files of {\sffamily QMeCha} can be found in Fig. \ref{fig:figinputs} for the case of the Oxygen atom described with the ccECP pseudopotential\cite{tra+05jcp1,*tra+14jctc,*tra+15jcp,*kro+16prb,*tra+17jcp,*tra+05jcp2,*ben+17jcp,*ben+18jcp,*ann+18jcp,*bur+07jcp,*bur+08jcp}.

 If the wavefunction is first initialized through the \texttt{-s} argument, the molecular coefficients of the determinant parts can also be imported by reading the outputs of quantum Chemistry codes such as Orca\cite{ORCA} using the tools in the {\ttfamily github.com/QMeCha/QMeCha\_tools} repository.